 We live in uncertain and stressful times.
-Imagine if you were automatically reminded via a tap on your wrist to take a timeout and just breathe and stay calm based on elevated levels of stress signals in your body.
+Imagine if you were automatically reminded via a tap on your wrist to take a timeout, breathe, and stay calm based on elevated stress signals in your body.
 Wouldn’t that be great!

-Apps such as Breathe on the Apple Watch and Calm app go a long way to help manage some of the day to day stress.
-Research shows that Diaphragmatic breathing can go a long way in helping manage stress.
+Apps such as Apple’s Mindfulness (Breathe) for the Apple Watch and Calm help manage some day-to-day stress.
+Research shows that Diaphragmatic breathing (mindful breathing) can go a long way in helping manage stress.

-These apps however do not trigger automatically based on stress levels on your body but more at predetermined regular intervals.
-The idea here is to prevent stress via regularly using these breathing reminders.
+These apps, however, do not trigger automatically based on stress levels in your body but rather at predetermined intervals.
+The idea here is to prevent stress by regularly using these breathing reminders.

-- 4 Want something that doesn’t go around your wrist?
-Try a stress detection gadget!
+- 5 Want something that doesn’t go around your wrist?
+Try a stress-detection gadget!

 - Complete Guide to Fitbit Sense Stress Management features